 Occasionally, the Government department offers its majors an opportunity to earn a full unit of credit while undertaking a local internship.
 Students will spend at least eight hours per week in their internship, acquiring practical experience in politics, public policy, law, or community activism.
 Students reflect on the field experience by writing a research paper related to the internship, keeping a journal that reflects on the field experience in a scholarly way, analyzing readings related to the internship placement and attending a weekly workshop designed to help them conceptualize their experiences.
 After registering for the course in the fall, students will work with the faculty member teaching the internship workshop to identify and secure an internship for the spring.
 Prerequisites: Government 103 and 290, an overall GPA of 2.8 or better and permission of instructor.

-Students who undertake an internship over the summer or January term can receive a 1/2 unit of credit by meeting the following requirements:
+Students who undertake an internship over the summer or during the semester can receive a 1/2 unit of credit by meeting the following requirements:

 - Identify a member of the Government Department faculty willing to serve as an advisor.